Case File 001 · Filed for Mac · Build 1.0

 Recording manifest

 Every recording produces a JSON manifest with timestamp, duration, file hash, app version, and machine identifier.
-The full provenance, written to disk.
+The full provenance metadata, written to disk.

 02 / Audit Log